microsoft/azure-spring-apps-training/07-build-a-spring-boot-microservice-using-mysql/README.md

 	</profiles>
 ```

+## Add a domain object

+## Add a repository

+## Add a REST controller

-## Create and deploy the application on Azure Spring Cloud
+## Create the application on Azure Spring Cloud

-As in [02 - Build a simple Spring Boot microservice](../02-build-a-simple-spring-boot-microservice/README.md), create a specific `spring-boot-mysql` application in your Azure Spring Cloud cluster:
+As in [02 - Build a simple Spring Boot microservice](../02-build-a-simple-spring-boot-microservice/README.md), create a specific `weather-service` application in your Azure Spring Cloud cluster:

 ```
-az spring-cloud app create -n spring-boot-mysql
+az spring-cloud app create -n weather-service
 ```

+## Bind the MySQL database to the application

+Azure Spring Cloud can automatically bind the Cosmos DB database we created to our microservice.

+- Go to "App Management" in your Azure Spring Cloud cluster
+- Select the `city-service` application
+- Go to `Service bindings`
+- Click on `Create service binding``
+  - Give your binding a name, for example `mysql-weather`

+## Deploy the application

-You can now build your "spring-boot-mysql" project and send it to Azure Spring Cloud:
+You can now build your "weather-service" project and send it to Azure Spring Cloud:

 ```
-./mvnw package -DskipTests -Pcloud az spring-cloud app deploy -n spring-boot-mysql --jar-path target/demo-0.0.1-SNAPSHOT.jar
+./mvnw package -DskipTests -Pcloud az spring-cloud app deploy -n weather-service --jar-path target/demo-0.0.1-SNAPSHOT.jar
 ```